Updated on: October 1, 2024

 Enpass also provides biometric login options for Windows, as well as macOS and mobile devices that support biometrics.

-Enpass has a completely free desktop version, plus a free limited mobile version (up to 25 passwords).
+Enpass has a free desktop version and a free mobile version.
 There are several premium plans starting at $1.99 / month, and Enpass even offers a lifetime subscription.

 Bottom Line:

 Enpass is a decent password manager that handles the basics well.
-It only has local data storage, which is fine for advanced users.
+There’s a local data storage option, which is ideal for advanced users.
 However, if you want to store your data in the cloud, you have to pay for third-party cloud storage.
 Enpass has a free version and is one of the rare password managers to offer a lifetime subscription.

 Bonus.
 Norton Password Manager — Decent Free Option